BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/hardware_and_wiring.md

 ## Arduino Board

 The buoy device uses an Arduino Zero board as the brain of the device.
-This Arduino Zero performs all processing and sensor mesaurements.
+This Arduino Zero performs all processing and sensor measurements.

 ![Untitled](https://github.com/BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/blob/master/smart-device/assets/arduino_zero_wiring_image.png?raw=true)